mikemayer67/tlc-ttsurvey/README.md

 in it usage.
 I will not accept pull requests that add specificity to any partiular user of the app (including changes specific to Trinity).

+## Requirements

+This project requires PHP ≥8.1.
+PHP 7 reached end-of-life in 2022 and is no longer supported.

 ## Uage Overview

 (still to come)